arblane/customizable-countdown-firebot-setup/README.md

   + textSizePx - text size in pixels *
   + positionTopToBottomPx - text position from top to bottom in pixels *
   + timesUpText - text to display briefly when the timer is up
++ Customize the font-family in the html file, currently set to M PLUS Rounded 1c

 ## Other Information
 + Multiple instances can be created using the same base preset effect list